mikiehan/CS356R-P2-Main/README.md

 * Q7: Based on Q4-Q6, explain why the figure that plots the distance estimates are not increasing or decreasing smoothly, but rather it contains discrete steps/jumps.
 [Put your answer here.]

 * Q8: This current experiment data was from simulation.
 Explain what would be added challenges when you process the data that is actually measured from a physical wireless device.
 How would you tackle such challenges?
 Discuss at least 2 challenges and the possible solution.
 [Put your answer here.]

+## What to submit
+Make sure you do the following.
+* Update README.md with the answers completed for Q1-Q8.
+* Check in your final .m code, distance estimate figure (saved as .jpg), and Output.mat
+* Submit the URL of your Github repository to Canvas.